efatmae/efatmae.github.io/_pages/about.md

 ---
 I'm a KTP (Knowledge Transfer Partnership) research associate at the university of the West of Scotland (UWS).
 The KTP project is a partnership between the school of Computing at UWS and Seric Systerms.
-The project is about building safeguard platform, using Machine Learning models (ML) and Natural lnaguage processing (NLP), to protect collaboration platforms from cyber-bullying and sex predatory.
+The project is about building safeguard platform, using Machine Learning models (ML) and Natural lnaguage processing (NLP), to protect collaboration platforms from cyber-bullying.